 On-line of Duty

-Beyond front-line policing and reputation, the latest drive recorders provide police forces with the possibility to enhance operational efficiency for the fleet, too.
+Beyond front-line policing and reputation, the latest dash cams provide police forces with the possibility to enhance operational efficiency for the fleet, too.

-With CAN bus integration, advanced drive recorders can provide vehicle telematics data ranging from engine speed to tire pressures.
-Cloud-integrated drive recorders can feed-back this data to police department headquarters in real-time through 4G wireless connectivity.
+With CAN bus integration, advanced dash cams can provide vehicle telematics data ranging from engine speed to tire pressures.
+Cloud-integrated devices can feed this data back to police department headquarters in real-time through 4G wireless connectivity.
 This data is valuable in planning service intervals and diagnosing or pre-empting potential maintenance issues with police cars.
 By tackling issues proactively, savings can be made both in terms of maintenance and vehicle down time.

 Previously, integrating such a system would have been time-consuming, expensive, and required the use of expert contractors.
-But, thanks to Microsoft IoT Plug-and-Play, it’s now easy for forces to integrate certified products into Microsoft Azure cloud solutions without writing custom code.
+But, thanks to Amazon Web Services, it’s now easy for forces to integrate certified products into AWS-powered cloud solutions without writing custom code.
 Control rooms can benefit from a real-time cloud link to their vehicles, enabling intelligent cost savings to be made based on rich-data analytics.